Colour: White. Pure White: The Sun Defines White.

 - The moon as we see it is yellow.

 - The moon looks white because the sky is not blue.

 If you take a photo of the moon with the ‘white balance’ setting on a camera set for a sunny day, you will see that in the photo, the moon is in fact yellow.
 On a moonlit night, our eyes are adjusted for a more yellow white balance.
-In fact even our home lighting, and our computer and phone screens now adjust for a more yellow white balance.
+In fact even our home lighting, and our computer and phone screens, now adjust for a more yellow white balance.
 If the sky around the moon appeared blue, we would see the moon as yellow at night.
-However, although there is still blue scattering increasing the blue of the sky at night, it is not bright enough for our eyes colour vision, so we see no blue, and as the colour we do see comes from the moon, the moon is to us, white.
+However, although there is still blue scattering increasing the blue of the sky at night, it is not bright enough for our eyes colour vision, so we see no blue sky at night, and as the colour we do see comes from the moon, so the moon is to us, white.

 Why exactly is the sky blue?

 Consider a clear light bulb.
 The light travels directly from the element to our eyes, so we see the element.
 No matter where we are in the room, the light comes directly from the element to our eyes.
 Even though light is coming through the entire globe, the globe does not appear lit, because the light travels directly through.
 Now consider a frosted light bulb.
 Light from the element hits the bulb and scatters.
 Because every part of the bulb scatters light in all directions, there is light travelling from every part of the bulb to every part of the room, so where ever we are the bulb looks white.
 The sky is like that frosted light bulb, but slightly frosted for blue light.
 Every part of the sky is hit by yellow light, but the light travels straight through so like clear light bulb, the sky does not appear lit by the yellow.
 Every part of the sky is also hit by blue light, but because that light is scattered, like a frosted light bulb, every part of the sky becomes a light source, at least for the blue light.

 Larger than 75% of stars and brighter than 90% of stars.